stunz32/HSGalaxy/Checklist Galaxy.md

 - [ ] Test v3.2 with same 10 images as v4
 - [ ] Verify polling completes within 2 seconds
 - [ ] Results format compatible with v4
-- [ ] Fallback triggers on v4 timeout
+- [ ] Fallback triggers on v4 timeout (Note: current selector chooses v4 if available; runtime failover to v3.2 not wired yet)
 - [ ] **STOP if any validation fails**

 ### Task 5.4: Local OCR Fallback